BepInEx/Il2CppInterop/Documentation/Design/SimpleClasses.md

 }
 ```

-### Comparison

-Option 1 is more friendly to the rest of the generation process, but option 2 is more representative of the actual situation and allows extension methods to function as intended.
+This is more representative of the actual situation and allows extension methods to function as intended, but the way we chose is more friendly to the rest of the generation process.

-Recommendation: option 1.